Pharmacy Tech Practice II

-2. Perform the roles and responsibilities of the pharmacy technician and comply with performance and safety standards established for the community and institutional as well as other pharmacy practice settings.
+2. Apply performance and safety standards established for the community, institution, and other pharmacy practice settings.

 3. Perform recordkeeping functions associated with gathering patient information, protecting patient confidentiality, transcribing prescription orders into a computer database, processing insurance claims, dispensing pharmaceuticals, and maintaining drug inventory.

 4. Identify over-the-counter drugs, medical supplies, drug dosage forms, and routes of administration within the scope of the pharmacy technician responsibilities.